 One of the greatest joys as a designer is passing on the craft and expertise from one generation of designers to another.
-As a design leader, my goal is to empower any designer under my care to do their best work by clearing the path for them and ensuring they are supported with everything they need to succeed.
-Over the past few years, design leadership has become one of my great passions in the industry.
+As a design leader, my goal is to empower any designer in my care to do their best work by clearing the path for them and ensuring they are supported with everything they need to succeed.
+Over the past few years, design leadership has become one of my great passions.

 The most effective leaders are servant-minded, showing genuine care and concern for the people under their care.
 Deeply knowing them and and what drives them provides a firm foundation for encouraging their growth and clearly communicating.